torsteins/torsteins.github.io/docs/index.md

 }
 ```

 Assembly.
-This is essentially what you get if you compile the above C program above, with a manual facelift and comments highlighting interesting sections added afterwards.
+This is essentially what you get if you compile the above C program above (before linking), with a manual facelift and comments highlighting interesting sections added afterwards.
 Compiled using clang with the -S flag on an M1 Mac, yielding ARM assembly language:
 ```
 	.section	__TEXT,__text,regular,pure_instructions
 	.globl	_main           ; When the program starts, go to the first instruction in _main